ivan006/About-Me/README.md

         <p>Requirement</p>
       </td>
       <td>
-        <p>The goal here was to to make a system that tour operator consultants could use to book trips for their clients.</p>
+        <p>The goal here was to make a system that tour operator consultants could use to book trips for their clients.</p>
       </td>
     </tr>
     <tr>